 A remarkable thing happens when the “Grade 3” students read aloud from their Readers in class and the “Grade 1” students listen.
 The younger students rush home and plead with their parents to help them practice reading because they, too, want to be able to read the story that the “big kids were reading at school today.”
 Harness that natural motivation.
 It is gold.

-We also have a class named Form IB which contains children who would be in a contemporary Kindergarten class, K5, and their younger peers, K4 students.
-The focus of Form IB is to help these students construct letter-sounds into words and deconstruct them again.
-We have found that this skill is gained in fits-and-starts.
+Our Form K contains children who would be in a contemporary Kindergarten class, K5, and their younger peers, K4 students.
+The focus of Form K is to help these students construct letter-sounds into words and deconstruct them again.
+We have found this skill is gained in fits-and-starts.
 Four-year-olds are very curious about letters, their sounds, and how to spell certain words.
 Sometime before six-years-old, this skill is commonly mastered in a basic way.
-As this two-year process from letter-sounds to beginning reading is a similar path for K4 and K5 students, we have combined them in the Kindergarten-level class called Form IB.
-Miss Mason would have had them outside most days and allow their natural curiosity to guide them into scientific observation skills.
+As this two-year process from letter-sounds to beginning reading is a similar path for K4 and K5 students, we have combined them in the Kindergarten-level class called Form K. Miss Mason would have had them outside most days and allow their natural curiosity to guide them into scientific observation skills.
 We have designed their class days for a short period of academic skills, some read-alouds of time-tested Literature, and a great deal of exploration.

-Our Form III will be re-introduced in 2018 and will feature topics like World History, Composition, Science, Economics, Logic, and Art.
+Our Form III students are preparing to enter High School.
+Form III features topics like World History, Composition, Science, Economics, Logic, and Art.
 Our Arithmetic foundation will prepare these students for world-class Algebra and Geometry classes.
-In the past, our Form III students have posed unusually mature questions during classroom discussions.
 The Form III class takes the students from accepting the world as it is to asking “why is it like it is”?
-The Socratic method they have come to expect as normal will press them to provide a solid reasoning for their assertions.
+The Socratic method that they have come to expect as normal will press them to provide a solid reasoning for their assertions.

 If you have questions about how “Forms” work in lieu of “Graded” classes, please write to Amy Ryan at www. seasidecottageschool. com.